fru/btld-template/literate/0-state.md

 ## A: Freezing

-Our approuch reliese on freezing the data first and then unfreezing it for the update proxy, just to freeze again after the changes are done.
+Our approach relies on freezing the data first and then unfreezing it for the update proxy, just to freeze again after the changes are done.

 ```typescript